Woman wearing non-slip shoes on the snow.

 Check the Design of the Soles

+The shape of the outsole also has a lot to do with grip and traction.
+Even if the pair of shoes is specified as slip-resistant, you should still check the outsoles before investing.
 When shopping for anti-slip shoes, look for durable EVA rubber outsoles with a rounded design on the sides.
 EVA materials are synthetic and look like resin or foam.
 You can often find it in the midsoles and outsoles of non-slip shoes.

 Wear or Walk in Them

-Put the shoes on and walk around in them a bit.
+If you're buying your new pair of non-slip shoes in a brick-and-mortar store, test them on-site!
+You likely won't find a wet floor at any store, but a shiny, slick floor can do the trick.
+Put the shoes on and take them for a spin.
 Feel how they fit and how your foot moves on the floor.
-Shop floors are typically slippery, and you will quickly determine the shoe’s slip resistance level.
+Shop floors are typically slippery, and you will quickly determine the shoe's slip resistance level.

 Hiker testing non-slip shoes